Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Definitions

 where $L_\xi$ is the generator of $\xi(t)$ viewed as a matrix with rows and columns indexed by $\mathfrak{X}$, $L_\eta$ is the generator of $\eta(t)$ with rows and columns indexed by $\mathfrak{Y}$, and $D$ is the duality function viewed as a matrix with rows indexed by $\mathfrak{X}$ and columns indexed by $\mathfrak{Y}$.
 The superscript $ ^T$ indicates matrix transpose.
 Note that this is using the convention in mathematical physics, rather than probability, that a stochastic matrix has columns, rather than rows, summing to $1$.

-Any reversible Markov process is self--dual with respect to the so--called ``cheap'' duality function given by the inverses of the reversible measures.
+Any reversible Markov process with countable state space is self--dual with respect to the so--called ``cheap'' duality function given by the inverses of the reversible measures.
 More precisely, if $\xi(t)$ is reversible, then detailed balance reads

 where $V$ is the diagonal matrix with entries $V(\xi,\eta) = \delta_{\xi,\eta} \pi(\xi)$, and $\pi(\xi)$ is a reversible measure.
 Then defining $D^{\text{ch}}=V^{-1}$, it is immediate that

 \begin{definition} If $\xi(t)$ is a Markov process with generator $L_\xi$, then a \textit{symmetry} of $\xi(t)$ is an operator $S$ such that $L_\xi S=SL_\xi$. \end{definition} In the context of self-duality there is a one-to-one correspondence between a self-duality function and the symmetry of the Markov process.
 Indeed, if $\xi(t)$ is a Markov process which is self-dual via $D^{\text{ch}}$ and with non-trivial symmetry $S$, then the new function $D^{\text{new}} = SD^{\text{ch}}$ is a different self-duality function.
 To see this, note that